-- Take minocycline hydrochloride capsules, USP exactly as your doctor tells you to take them.
-Skipping doses or not taking all your minocycline hydrochloride capsules, USP may: - Decrease the effectiveness of the treatment. - o Increase the chance that bacteria will develop resistance to minocycline hydrochloride capsules, USP - Take minocycline hydrochloride capsules, USP with a full glass of liquid.
-Taking minocycline hydrochloride capsules, USP with enough liquid may lower your chance of getting irritation or ulcers in your esophagus.
-Your esophagus is the tube that connects your mouth to your stomach. - Minocycline hydrochloride capsules, USP may be taken with or without food.
-If you forget to take minocycline hydrochloride capsules, USP, take them as soon as you remember. - If you take too much minocycline hydrochloride capsules, USP, call your doctor or poison control center right away.
+- Take minocycline hydrochloride tablets, USP exactly as your doctor tells you to take them.
+Skipping doses or not taking all your minocycline hydrochloride tablets.
+USP may:

+- o Decrease the effectiveness of the treatment.

+- o Increase the chance that bacteria will develop resistance to minocycline hydrochloride tablets.
+USP.

+- Take minocycline hydrochloride tablets, USP with a full glass of liquid.
+Taking minocycline hydrochloride tablets, USP with enough liquid may lower your chance of getting irritation or ulcers in your esophagus.
+Your esophagus is the tube that connects your mouth to your stomach.

+- Minocycline hydrochloride tablets, USP may be taken with or without food.
+If you forget to take minocycline hydrochloride tablets.
+USP. take it as soon as you remember.

+- If you take too much minocycline hydrochloride tablets.
+USP, call your doctor or poison control center right away

-What are the possible side effects of minocycline hydrochloride capsules, USP?
+What are the possible side effects of minocycline hydrochloride tablets, USP?

-Minocycline hydrochloride capsules, USP may cause serious side effects.
-Stop minocycline hydrochloride capsules, USP and call your doctor if you have:
+Minocycline hydrochloride tablets, USP may cause serious side effects.
+Stop minocycline hydrochloride tablets, USP and call your doctor if you have:

 - watery diarrhea

 - bloody stools

 - stomach cramps

 - unusual headaches

 - blurred vision

 - fever

+- rash

-- rashjoint pain
+- joint pain

 - feeling very tired

 - swollen lymph nodes

-Minocycline hydrochloride capsules, USP may also cause:
+Minocycline hydrochloride tablets, USP may also cause:

 - central nervous system effects.
 Symptoms include light-headedness, dizziness, and a spinning feeling (vertigo).
 You should not drive or operate machines if you have these symptoms. - sun sensitivity (photosensitivity).
-You may get a worse sunburn with minocycline hydrochloride capsules, USP.
+You may get a worse sunburn with minocycline hydrochloride tablets, USP.
 Avoid sun exposure and the use of sunlamps or tanning beds.
 Protect your skin while out in the sunlight.
-Stop minocycline hydrochloride capsules, USP and call your doctor if your skin turns red.

-These are not all the possible side effects of minocycline hydrochloride capsules, USP.
+Stop minocycline hydrochloride tablets, USP and call your doctor if your skin turns red.
+These are not all the possible side effects of minocycline hydrochloride tablets, USP.
 For more information ask your doctor or pharmacist.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-How should I store minocycline hydrochloride capsules, USP?
+How should I store minocycline hydrochloride tablets, USP?

-- Store minocycline hydrochloride capsules, USP at room temperature between 68°F to 77°F (20°C to 25°C). - Keep minocycline hydrochloride capsules, USP away from light, moisture, and excess heat. - Throw away any minocycline hydrochloride capsules, USP that are outdated or no longer needed. - Keep minocycline hydrochloride capsules, USP and all medicines out of the reach of children.

-General information about minocycline hydrochloride capsules, USP

-Medicines are sometimes prescribed for purposes other than those listed in a Patient Information leaflet.
-Do not take minocycline hydrochloride capsules, USP for a condition for which they were not prescribed.
-Do not give minocycline hydrochloride capsules, USP to other people, even if they have the same symptoms you have.
-It may harm them.

-This Patient Information leaflet summarizes the most important information about minocycline hydrochloride capsules, USP.
+- Store minocycline hydrochloride tablets.
+USP at room temperature between 68°F to 77°F (20°C to 25°C). - Keep minocycline hydrochloride tablets, USP away from light, moisture, and excess heat. - Throw away any minocycline hydrochloride tablets, USP that is outdated or no longer needed. - Keep minocycline hydrochloride tablets, USP and all medicines out of the reach of children.
+General information about minocycline hydrochloride tablets.
+USP Medicines are sometimes prescribed for purposes other than those listed in a Patient Information leaflet.
+Do not take minocycline hydrochloride tablets.
+USP for a condition for which it was not prescribed.
+Do not give minocycline hydrochloride tablets.
+USP to other people, even if they have the same symptoms you have.
+It may harm them, This Patient Information leaflet summarizes the most important information about minocycline hydrochloride tablets, USP.
 If you would like more information, talk with your doctor.
-You can ask your doctor or pharmacist for information about minocycline hydrochloride capsules, USP that is written for health care professionals.
+You can ask your doctor or pharmacist for information about minocycline hydrochloride tablets.
+USP that is written for health care professionals.
 For more information, you can also call Torrent Pharmaceuticals Inc. at 1-800-912-9561.

-What are the ingredients in minocycline hydrochloride capsules, USP?

-Active ingredient: minocycline hydrochloride, USP, 50 mg, 75 mg and 100 mg
+What are the ingredients in minocycline hydrochloride tablets, USP?
+Active ingredient: minocycline hydrochloride, USP, 50 mg, 75 mg and 100 mg Inactive ingredients: colloidal silicon dioxide, crospovidone, hypromellose, iron oxide yellow, lactose monohydrate, magnesium stearate, polyethylene glycol 6000, silicified microcrystalline cellulose, stearic acid, and titanium dioxide.

-Inactive ingredients: Corn starch and magnesium stearate.
-The 50 mg, 75 mg and 100 mg capsule shells contain: gelatin and titanium dioxide.

-The 75 mg and 100 mg capsule shells also contain black iron oxide.

-The imprinting ink contains: black iron oxide, potassium hydroxide, propylene glycol, and shellac.

 Trademarks are the property of their respective owners.
 Dispense with Patient Information available at: https://torrentpharma.com/pi/usa/products/

-Manufactured by:

-Torrent Pharmaceuticals LTD., India.
+Manufactured by: Torrent Pharmaceuticals LTD..
+India.